dewikinasih/dewikinasih/README.md

 - ⚡ Fun fact: I'm also interested in marketing field

 -  As a statistics student, I’m used to working with various qualitative and quantitative data analysis method with various analytical tool.
-These experiences, along with the high score of GPA (3.73/4.00) has encouraged and motivated me pursue a career as a data analyst,Business Intelligence analyst, data engineer, or data scientist
+These experiences, along with the high score of GPA (3.73/4.00) has encouraged and motivated me to pursue a career as a data analyst, Business Intelligence analyst, data engineer, or data scientist

 ## <div align='left'> Data and Statistics Programming Language That I frequently Used </div>